 If you’re choosing a gift for your kid's teacher, let your child get involved when you’re shopping and looking for inspiration—they’ll have some good ideas about what their teacher likes.
 For a smaller token, help your child choose some personalized stationery or a pretty office accent for their teacher’s desk.
 For a more sentimental teacher gift idea, have your child create a drawing or write a thank you note, then frame it.
 Whether your teacher gifts are small or large tokens of appreciation, they will be touched by your thoughtful gesture.
 Here, a few teachers share the best gifts they've received, and why they love them, so you can get inspired and find something equally meaningful for the educators in your life.

-Chances are your child’s teacher goes through a lot of paper goods throughout the year, so even more stationery would be a welcome addition.
-"I love personalized sticky notes, notepads, and stationery," says Sara, a first grade teacher.
-"I’m always in need of those and it’s cute when it’s personalized."
+Chances are your child’s teacher goes through a lot of paper goods throughout the year, so even more stationery is always a welcome addition.
+"I love personalized sticky notes, notebooks, and stationery," says Sara, a first grade teacher.
+"I’m always in need of those, and it’s cute when it’s personalized."

 Contigo Autoseal Transit Stainless Steel Travel Mug

 "A mug and water bottle are great gift options because I’m always drinking coffee or water to stay hydrated and caffeinated while teaching," says special education teacher Erin.
 “When I don’t have one on me, I have to go several hours before I can take a break to get something to drink.”

 Even better?
 Gift the teacher something that does double duty: In the morning they can fill this insulated travel mug with their favorite coffee brew.
 When they're done, they wash it and use it for water throughout the day.
 They'll get their caffeine fix and stay hydrated, without having to carry both a mug and water bottle around.

 Sugarfina Sereni-tea Bundle